-- Reservation is a good idea.
+Reservations are generally a good idea.
 Bar-hopping?
 You may not get a seat in the best bars in town.
 Places like Hemingway Bar or Tretter's can get really crowded.
 That said, Hemingway Bar doesn't accept reservations past 9pm so you better get in early.
 Otherwise, walk-ins are fine in some of the bars listed.

 Must-visit Bars in Prague

 Also, Hemingway Bar is THE place for Absinthe in Prague: the bartenders will explain all the possible varieties and the differences between them and tell you how you should drink it.
 Hemingway Bar is clearly very popular so get in early: the last time we were leaving at about 11pm, about a dozen people waited to get in on the street outside.
-No wonder.
 The best seats?
 Top floor at the bar: just talk to the bartender, explain what alcohol and flavors you’re looking for, and enjoy the sight and the drink.
 The atmosphere is lively but a bit subdued: they like their rules at Hemingway Bar (there’s a list of them at each table), which smooths out all excessive behavior.
 Clearly one of the best bars in Old Town.

 Parlour is a tiny place in Krakovska street, a truly uninspired piece of the city near the top of the Wenceslas Square.
 We would not blame you if you had a hard time finding it: out of all the Prague bars listed, this one truly fits the bill as a “hidden gem".
 It is also fairly small: the bar sits about twenty maximum.
 Sitting here is like sitting in your old-school friend's living room, if he or she also happened to have a big bar in it.
 Given these qualities, Parlour wins the prize as the place to visit if quiet contemplation is what you like with your drink.
-The soundtrack helps: usually jazz classics (think Kind of Blue by Miles Davis).
+The soundtrack helps: usually jazz classics (think Kind of Blue by Miles Davis) spinning on the turntable.
 Simply said, if your want to paaaarty, look elsewhere.
 (They also don’t accept reservations for larger groups.)